WallarooLabs/blog.wallaroolabs.com/content/post/real-time-streaming-pattern-analyzing-trends.md

 return ab.build()
 ```

-Lastly we tell wallaroo the host and port to send the results.
-This could be another application listening on that host and port or a kafka topic.
+Lastly we tell Wallaroo the host and port to send the results.
+This could be another application listening on that host and port or a Kafka topic.
 In the case of our Twitter trending hashtags example, this data eventually was rendered on a webpage so the user could see the top 10 hashtags in real-time.

 ## Conclusion